bitmakerla/estela/docs/estela/api/local.md

 title: Local Setup
 nav_order: 1
 parent: API
-grand_parent: Estela
+grand_parent: estela
 ---

 # Local Setup
-The following steps describe how we deploy Estela locally using Kubernetes on Minikube.
+The following steps describe how we deploy estela locally using Kubernetes on Minikube.
 We will show how to deploy it using a local registry.
-Feel free to modify any files to fit your needs and propose your changes to expand the compatibility of Estela with other platforms.
+Feel free to modify any files to fit your needs and propose your changes to expand the compatibility of estela with other platforms.

-Currently, project zips uploaded to Estela for deployment are uploaded to an AWS S3 bucket, from where they are later fetched to build their docker image.
+Currently, project zips uploaded to estela for deployment are uploaded to an AWS S3 bucket, from where they are later fetched to build their docker image.
 For this reason, you will need access to an AWS S3 bucket to be able to deploy these projects.

-If you want to deploy Estela to a production environment, we recommend using the provided [helm chart]({% link estela/api/helm.md %}) for a more seamless deployment.
+If you want to deploy estela to a production environment, we recommend using the provided [helm chart]({% link estela/api/helm.md %}) for a more seamless deployment.

-To run the Estela API in a local environment, we use Minikube as a cluster for Kubernetes.
+To run the estela API in a local environment, we use Minikube as a cluster for Kubernetes.
 - The database for Django API is configured as a Docker service.
 - In local we use a local registry setting as a Docker service. (*in production we use AWS ECR*)